 Further appeals are possible, but rare, to the United States Court of Appeals for the Federal Circuit and then the Supreme Court of the United States.

 These are our recommended steps to follow on how to present the strongest possible claim to the VA for review, in order to win your appeal:

 Having to appeal a VA claim unavoidably delays your access to disability benefits.
 This makes it important to choose the best appeal lane for your claim and to be sure you are prepared to request a decision review within VA deadlines.

 It is important to do this within one year of the date of the Notice of Action letter that advises that your original claim was denied.
 If you miss that deadline, the decision becomes final and you would have to reopen your VA claim to pursue benefits.
 Filing an appeal on time also preserves the effective date of your original claim, which will become the start date for VA benefits that you may eventually receive, including retroactive payments.

-At Berry Law Firm we can review your existing claim file in a timely manner and determine the best appeal lane for you.
+At Berry Law we can review your existing claim file in a timely manner and determine the best appeal lane for you.
 The objective of an appeal is to prove you have a medically identifiable, service-connected physical or mental condition that meets the VA’s definition of disabled.
 When possible, we work to make the case for a 100% disability rating or TDIU – Total Disability due to Individual Unemployability – which is equivalent to a 100% scheduler disability rating and ensures you receive the maximum available VA benefit payment.